Bachelor of Science in Computer Engineering

 Engineering education requires strong high school preparation.
 Students interested in a computer engineering path should have at least one semester of trigonometry and at least one year each of elementary algebra, intermediate and advanced algebra, plane geometry, chemistry and physics, to develop their competencies to the highest possible levels to prepare them to move into demanding college courses in calculus, calculus-based physics and chemistry for science majors.
 It’s also essential that students have the competence to read and comprehend rapidly, and to write clearly and correctly.

-The Jonsson School operates one of the largest internship and cooperative education programs of its kind, averaging more than 1,200 undergraduate and graduate student placements a year at Dallas-area high-tech companies, including Texas Instruments, Intel, Raytheon, Amazon, Apple, Alcatel-Lucent, Google and IBM.
+The Erik Jonsson School of Engineering and Computer Science operates one of the largest internship and cooperative education programs of its kind, averaging more than 1,200 undergraduate and graduate student placements a year at Dallas-area high-tech companies, including Texas Instruments, Intel, Raytheon, Amazon, Apple, Alcatel-Lucent, Google and IBM.

 Careers in Computer Engineering